 |Community||Population||Travel Time to McPherson (minutes)|

 Many of the city's workers are McPherson natives and products of a public school system that ranks higher than state and national averages.
-All graduates of McPherson Public Schools are required to obtain a Silver Level on the WorkReady certificate, as part of an agreement that made our school system the first in the nation to opt out of No Child Left Behind.
+All graduates of McPherson Public Schools are required to obtain a Silver Level on the WorkReady certificate in order to graduate, as part of an agreement that made our school system the first in the nation to opt out of No Child Left Behind.

 The workforce also benefits from our two four-year colleges - McPherson College and Central Christian College.
 These schools produce high-quality graduates whose skill sets dovetail perfectly with the needs of local manufacturers.